JanssenProject/jans/docs/cedarling/getting-started/java.md

         """;
 ```

-Similarly, create and initialize String variables with action, resource, context as done in [Token-Based Authorization](#token-based-authorization).
+Similarly, create and initialize String variables with action, resource, and context as done in [Token-Based Authorization](#token-based-authorization).

 **2. Authorize**